covid-at-home/covid-at-home/level3.md

 * Get fresh air.
 Ventilate the room as often as possible.
 * Drink more water!
 (More than 2 liters and less then 5 liters a day, or at least 8.5 cups.
 Remember your body needs more fluids than usual when you're sweating from a fever.)
 * Eat something.
 Try to eat vitamin-rich foods, but multi-vitamin drink is also ok.
 * Use those lungs.
 See the Level 2 advice on breathing deeply in and out, moving your arms above your head to help your chest fully expand, and even exercising your lung capacity if possible by blowing up a balloon every hour.

+{{ site.breakout_begin }}

+As you / the patient get sicker, it's time to let the doctor know if you haven't spoken to him/her already earlier.
+The doctor may have a protocol to assess the patinet over the phone or videochat, there may be additional advice or guidelines given.
+Doctors know their patients and can tailor advice to the case at hand.
+So follow any advice, also if it contradicts any of the more general advice given here.

+Ask the doctor, if reachable and otherwise try to use realiable local information to see what, if anything, is expected of people with worsening symptoms where you are.
+The health authorities may have a website, app or other mechanism to register a worsening of symptoms.
+This could important for keeping an eye on the pandemic, but also to figure out who needs additional care.

+{{ site.breakout_end }}

 At this point, read ahead for all the signs that indicate Level 4.
 The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
 For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should (kindly) insist.
 Dehydration is a medical condition, and without this daily bare minimum you're quickly in Level 4.